 Announcing the winners of the 2021 UNCA Awards

-The United Nations Correspondents Association (UNCA) will award the winners of the 25th annual UNCA Awards for best print, broadcast and online media coverage of the United Nations on Wednesday, December 8th at Cipriani 25 Broadway in New York with guest of honor United Natioins Secretary-General António Guterres
+The United Nations Correspondents Association (UNCA) awarded the winners of the 25th annual UNCA Awards for best print, broadcast and online media coverage of the United Nations on Wednesday, December 8th at Cipriani 25 Broadway in New York with guest of honor United Nations Secretary-General António Guterres

 The Elizabeth Neuffer Memorial Prize